Milton Koskoff

-Milton M. Koskoff (December 15, 1907-October 4, 1997) was an American lawyer and politician.
-He served as a member of the Connecticut General Assembly, as an advisor to Governor of Connecticut John D. Lodge, and as a municipal judge in Plainville, Connecticut.
-He was the father of David Koskoff.
+Milton M. Koskoff (December 15, 1907 – October 4, 1997) was an American lawyer and politician from Connecticut.
+A Republican, he served as a member of the Connecticut House of Representatives, as an advisor to Governor of Connecticut John D. Lodge, and as a municipal judge in Plainville, Connecticut.
+He was married to Gertrude Koskoff and was the father of David Koskoff.